purpose of ECE 472 is to introduce to students the subject of Power System

 course will start with an introduction to the Power System Protection and

-power system.
-Topics such as operating principles of electromagnetic
+system.
+Topics such as operating principles of electromagnetic attraction

-attraction and induction relays will be followed by discussion of operating
+and induction relays will be followed by discussion of operating principles

-will be covered in this course.
-New trends in specific areas of computer
+and motors will be covered in this course.
+New trends in specific areas of

 topic of Power System Stability will be introduced by describing the